victor-gurbani/instagram_network_analysis/README.md

 **Analyse the data**

-First go to the third folder copying the data:
+First, go to the third folder copying the data:
 ```bash
 cd 03\ analysis/ && cp ../01\ scraping/relations.* ./
 ```